Norskeaksel/RealTimeDataProject/README.md

 # Real-time data pipeline

-This projects serves as a baselime for how to create a data pipeline with docker and python, from an API to Grafana, using Kafka, Spark and postgres.
+This projects serves as a baseline for how to create a data pipeline with docker and python, from an API to Grafana, using Kafka, Spark and postgres.

 ## Prerequisites
 - Docker Desktop